Table of Contents

 These tips are geared for you being onscreen today with the pandemic crisis.
-Many people have not been onscreen before but finding themselves having to do so now.Many people have not been onscreen before but finding themselves having to do so now. #Zoomtips Click To Tweet
+Many people have not been onscreen before but find themselves having to do so now.Many people have not been onscreen before but finding themselves having to do so now. #Zoomtips Click To Tweet

 Have a Zoom Co-Host Help with How to Zoom Like a Pro

 Having a co-host is great to help you answer questions and mute and unmute people throughout the Zoom webinar or meeting that you may host.

 Thanks to Sue-Ann who helped me out last week with 18 participants.
 It made it easier for me to present the topic, slide show and with going back and forth from live on Twitter to the presentation for the Twitter class.

 You can only add a co-host when the meeting STARTS but if you ca add an ALTERNATIVE host beforehand.
 So, if you are late to the meeting, the alternative host can start for you!

 BUT, there is one thing: The Alternative host has to be premium Zoom user, which is a paid subscription for Webinars.
 However, you may need add-ons to the rates below so just be aware.

 Having a co-host is great to help you answer questions and mute and unmute people throughout the Zoom webinar or meeting that you may host. #ZoomTips Click To Tweet